THE VALUE OF EXAMPLE

 The guilty timber of Haiti

-In 2010, a devastating earthquake hit Haiti causing an appalling 300,000 casualties in Port-au-Prince, the overpopulated capital of one of the poorest countries of the world.
+In 2010, a devastating earthquake hit Haiti, causing an appalling 300,000 casualties in Port-au-Prince, the overpopulated capital of one of the world's poorest countries.

-This inconceivable toll could have been lowered by preventing a 50 year old rural exodus largely the result of massive deforestation.
-Wood charcoal is the prime source of energy in this Caribbean island and its rarefication has driven more and more people to the shabby neighbourhoods of Port-au-Prince.
+This inconceivable toll could have been lowered by preventing a 50-year-old rural exodus as the result of massive deforestation.
+Wood charcoal is the prime source of energy on this Caribbean Island, and its rarefication has driven more people to the shabby neighborhoods of Port-au-Prince.